aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-markdown/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLS to MARKDOWN in C# Online for Free" %}}

-The following example demonstrates how to convert XLS to MARKDOWN document format in C#.
+The following example demonstrates how to convert XLS to MARKDOWN in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLS file into MARKDOWN format.
+Follow the easy steps to convert XLS to MARKDOWN.
 Upload your XLS file, then simply save it as MARKDOWN file.
 For both XLS reading and MARKDOWN writing you can use fully qualified filenames.
 The output MARKDOWN content and formatting will be identical to the original XLS document.

 {{% /blocks/products/pf/agp/text %}}